xrrocha/dssg/README.md

    - `%i` ➜ the input file name
    - `%o` ➜ the output file name

-👉 If the same input extension is specified than once, the last occurrence wins.
+👉 If the same input extension is specified more than once, the last occurrence wins.
 This policy enables user-provided configuration to override built-in conversions when needed.

 You can easily customize these defaults!